 Even though your contact information is mentioned in your resume and motivation letter, it is always a good idea to repeat this information in your e-mail as well.
 Make the recruiter’s work easier.
 Each additional step the recruiter has to take to contact you will reduce your chances of success.

 Social media are more and more used as a recruiting tool.
 Both by applicants and recruiters.
-According to Stepstone, almost 4 out of 10 companies are using social media to find candidates.
+According to StandoutCV, 91% of all employers are currently using social media to find candidates.
 So be aware of the fact that recruiters are increasingly checking your online profiles on Facebook, LinkedIn, Twitter, YouTube, etc. Do you like what we see?